plugins

 .

-).
-This folder structure is required for Amplication to recognize and add your plugins to the UI.
+folder structure is required for Amplication to recognize and add your plugins

 with your chosen plugin identifier (e.g., company-auth-plugin